symbol/symbol-docs/source/guides/transaction.rst

 Sending a transfer transaction
 ******************************

-The goal of this guide is to create a :ref:`transfer transaction <transfer-transaction>`, one of the most commonly used actions in NEM.
+The goal of this announce a :ref:`transfer transaction <transfer-transaction>`, one of the most commonly used actions in NEM.

-Then, you will sign and announce the transaction to the network.

 Prerequisites
 =============